keystonejs/prisma-day-2021-workshop/README.md

 ✅ Polyfilled monadic logging parses variable Error() format.
    Localised abbreviated logging grammar for more readable logs.

+✅ CI: Lint extend set to ["next/core-web-vitals","eslint:recommended"]

 ## Security audit
 Status: `Preliminary`.

 ## TL;DR
 `<T>(a: T)` is a type safe replacement for many cases of `(a: any)`, because we need to trap the awkward `undefined` cases at build time.

+`Tfun<D,R>` eliminates the dummy variable in some functional type definitions, in a lint friendly way.
+This is both more succinct, and more appropriate for usage in point free type descriptions.

 ## any is shouting: I AM WRITTEN IN JAVASCRIPT ... listen to it, and recode it ASAP